idekwid/idkReverb/README.md

 # idkReverb
 my little reverb thing because why not.

-I got inspired by a little train of thought I had to build a little reverb in plugdata
+I got inspired by a little train of thought I had to build a little reverb in JUCE (formerly plugdata)

-It's a basic patch right now and it reverbs... but I have some fun stuff I wanna try, so bear with me :3
+I have changed my mind and I will use JUCE to make this.
+Seems to make a little more sense.
+Also because plugdata seems to not like me very much... so JUCE it is.

+again, bare with me.
+I have some cool plans with this.